hadd0ck/GhostBlogDocker/README.md

 Notes:
 - Ghost official docker image for developers is ready for test environment but not for production.
-This Docker image simplify the
+This Docker image simplify the use in production.

 ### 1. Prerequisite: